activist, and author Keith McHenry

 statement" by sharing vegan meals in San Francisco, spent a total two years in jail and faced 25

 years to life in prison.
-He has written two books including "Hungry for Peace
+He has written three books including "Hungry for Peace

-He enjoys tending to their gardens, sharing meals with the hungry,
+He enjoys tending his garden, sharing meals with the hungry,

 maintaining one of the movement's websites and helping coordinate

-logistics for Food Not Bombs.
+logistics for Food Not Bombs globally.
 He is an experienced public speaker giving presentations at colleges and conferences all over the world.

 Keith also draws, paints, and writes about